"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the other begins?"

 A pale hand reached out of the darkness and turned the lamp down.
 A chair scraped across the floor, and April Constant sat down next to him.
 She looked at him with sunken eyes, folding her hands on her lap and smoothing the wrinkles out of the dress she was buried in.

 "I hope you don't mind that I let myself in.
-You were sleeping so soundly and I didn't want to wake you."
+You were sleeping so soundly I didn't want to wake you.
+You're Wallace, right?
+I don't think—my word, you're shaking?"

 "Please don't hurt me," Wallace said.